monacca1/nuggit/README.md

         - view the branches that exist and display if the same branch is checked out across all submodules or if there is a branch discrepancy

+nuggit_checkout_default.pl
+        - this will recursively checkout the default branch, starting in the root repo and recursing down into each submodule.
+Note that the default branch of a submodule may be different from the default branch of the root repo.
+The default branch in one submodule may be different from the default branch in another submodule.

 nuggit_checkout.pl
         - checkout a branch.
 There are some variations described here: nuggit_checkout.pl <branch_name>